University of Wisconsin Stout | Wisconsin's Polytechnic University

-Graduate certificate designed for professionals interested in switching careers, enhancing their career or developing focused competency in instructional design.
+Graduate certificate designed for professionals interested in enhancing their skills, developing focused competency in instructional design or switching careers.

 No, students who are enrolling for professional development and continuing education do not need to apply for graduate admission to the university unless you are beginning the Master of Science in Education degree program at University of Wisconsin-Stout.

 Registration is available until each session is filled or two weeks before the course begins.

 Tuition is the same fee for in-state, out-of-state and international participants.

 2014: $415 per semester hour graduate credit ($1245 per course)

 10% is due in early February, and the balance is due in early March.